 Proper arrangement and monitoring of internal control is the responsibility of the local management in accordance with the Group framework.
-Etteplan Board of Directors has approved operating principles of internal control, which have been prepared in accordance with the Code recommendation 48.
+Etteplan Board of Directors has approved operating principles of internal control, which have been prepared in accordance with the Finnish Corporate Governance Code 2015 recommendation 25.
 Operating principles include the main features of risk management process, summary of risks, control objectives and common control points for financial reporting as well as roles and responsibilities in executing and monitoring internal control in Etteplan.

 According to its annual clock, the Management Group has monthly meetings where also financial performance and financial reporting are analyzed.
 Prior to these meetings, financial reports have been analyzed in the business group level to detect any irregularities or errors.
 Group level financial reports are prepared to the Etteplan Board on a monthly basis.
 The Board also reviews and approves interim financial reports, annual results report and financial statements.

 Etteplan does not have separate internal audit function.
 The Board can engage external advisors to perform evaluations relating to control environment or other activities.